zachakbar/Dark-Mode/readme.txt

 = Why is there a plugin for this? =

-The goal is to have this plugin merged into the WordPress Core.
-For more information, please see the GitHub repository or Trac ticket.
+WordPress by default has a very bright colour scheme and this can hurt your eyes if you're working on a website late at night.
+Dark Mode provides a nice, darker alternative when it's late.

 = What does this plugin do? =

-It adds an option for users to enable a 'Dark Mode' which will turn the admin dashboard darker so it's nicer to use at night time.
+It adds an option for people to enable a 'Dark Mode' which will turn the admin dashboard darker so it's nicer to use at night time.

 = Can I contribute to this plugin? =

-Yes!
-You can follow the Trac ticket for updates and get involved on GitHub with suggestions, feedback and code contributions.
+Yes, you can follow the Trac ticket for updates and get involved on GitHub with suggestions, feedback and code contributions.

 = How can I remove the feedback link? =

 The Feedback link will take a user to the GitHub repository and will only be shown when Dark Mode is currently on.
-To completely remove it for every user, put `define('DARK_MODE_FEEDBACK', false)` in your `wp-config.php` file.
+To remove it for every user, put `define( 'DARK_MODE_FEEDBACK', false );` in your `wp-config.php` file.

 == Screenshots ==

 1. The dashboard with Dark Mode turned off.
 2. The dashboard with Dark Mode turned on.
-3. Dark Mode with an admin colour scheme.
+3. Dark Mode with an admin colour scheme in use.
-4. The setting in a user's profile to turn Dark Mode on.
+4. The Dark Mode settings on a user's profile page.

 == Changelog ==